bartificer/programming-by-stealth/docs/pbs81.md

 This function takes an array of promises as the first argument, and returns a chained promise that will resolve when all the promises passed to it resolve, and reject when a single promise passed to it rejects.
 Assuming all the passed promises resolve, the chained promise will resolve to an array containing all the values the passed promises resolved to.
 The moment a single passed promise rejects, the chained promise will reject with the error that first rejecting promise rejected with.
 Note that the ordering of the values in the array the chained promise resolves to is determined by the ordering of the promises passed to `Promise.all()`, not by the order in which the promises resolve.

-We can use this function to wait for all parallelise-able tasks to complete before moving on to another tasks that depends on the values they resolve to.
+We can use this function to wait for all parallel tasks to complete before moving on to another task that depends on the values they resolve to.

-In the case of our hypothetical template use-case we would structure our code like this:
+In the case of our hypothetical template use-case, we would structure our code like this:

 ```javascript
 const tpl1Promise = $.ajax({